cityofaustin/projects/_projects/bloomberg-iteam/about/Solve For Homelessness.md

 Transparency.
 Education.
 Engagement.

-This website has been created to share the iTeam’s processes and research, communicate what we learned, and provide up-to-date information about our recommendations and ongoing collaborative projects.
+This [website](https://austininnovation.wixsite.com/solveforhomelessness)has been created to share the iTeam’s processes and research, communicate what we learned, and provide up-to-date information about our recommendations and ongoing collaborative projects.